 You will have a placement in one of our partner schools.
 You have a six week block placement and one week placement induction, one week Special Educational Needs setting placement, and a one week behaviour management placement.

 Your final year teaches you the philosophies of education and the different notions/purposes of education.
 You will explore critical perspectives on the role of educators, and education within and outside of the school context.

 During this theme, you look at the theoretical underpinning and associated national policy and guidelines of education.
 You critically reflect on key theories, associated research and teaching strategies, as well as the nature and evolving purposes of teaching and learning in the twenty-first century.
 You will learn about the theoretical foundations of teaching and learning initiatives and professional ethics.
 You also discover how to use data to inform planning, and current issues pertinent to initial and continuing professional development.

 You gain an advanced understanding of how children develop their knowledge.
 You also study in-depth topics such as assessment, inclusion and PSHE.
 You will learn how to develop creativity in the primary curriculum, and how to take a creative and constructively critical approach to innovation.
-You explore innovative practice, including the use of ICT in the classroom, and you look at strategies for developing children’s creative thinking.
+You explore innovative practice, including the use of digital strategies and ICT in the classroom, and you look at strategies for developing children’s creative thinking.

 Sticking with the specialism area you chose in your second year, you look at contemporary leadership and management aspects of the area in the primary setting, and the nature of educational enquiry.